RADIO FREE VERMONT: A FABLE of RESISTANCE (audiobook) by Bill McKibben

 The review:

 I get why Vern Barclay is irritated.
-My own local radio station, the one that won awards for news, covered all of the sports and made everyone feel part of a community that talked to one another has primarily become a giant angry political talk station - a station that is way more concerned about something silly that Bill Maher or Elizabeth Warren said than in interviewing the mayor.
+My own local radio station, a station that won all kinds of awards for news, covered all of the sports, and made everyone feel part of a community that talked to one another has primarily become a giant very angry political talk station - a station that is way more concerned about something silly that Bill Maher or Elizabeth Warren said than in interviewing the mayor.
 I hear more about former Congressman Beto O'Rourke than I do from any representative or Senator from my own state.

 On the other hand, farms have been consolidating since the beginning of the country.
 What were plantations but giant corporate farms?
 The small stores in Vermont sell the same Chinese goods that Wal-Mart does.
 And, that corporate radio station knows what draws in the ratings - they wouldn't play the shock jocks unless they were a bigger ratings draw than Vern.